mbharat-nerd/WhiteShark/README.md

 <br>
 zedHelloWorld/ -> Test project for the zedboard
 <br>
-zedWhiteShark/ -> zedboard implementation of WhiteShark
+fmcomms2_zed/ -> zedboard implementation of WhiteShark.
+For now, we are using the pregenerated Analog Devices vivado project.
+Once we are comfortable in understanding the ADI HDL sources, we will resort to use of TCL.
 <br>
 pz_7z030_pcie/ -> fpgadrive PCIe reference design for PicoZed 7030
 <br>